 As a visual person, I’m really impressed with this view.
 Hovering over the bubbles with your cursor shows a chart of that stock.
 A really great tool for helping you focus on the stocks that best meet your criteria.

-Finviz Elite Export Option.
+Finviz Elite Export Data to Excel Option

 The Elite version also allows the option to export the scan results data into excel.
 Handy for those who like to further interrogate the results via excel, or just for record keeping.

-Finviz Elite Correlations.
+Finviz Elite Correlations

 For Finviz Elite members, under the chart there is also a list of correlated and inverse correlated stocks and ETFs.